-Figure 91.
+Figure 97.
 Configuring the local interface.
 The IPv6 tab.
 The Dynamic IP Addresses section.

-Parameter Description Dynamic IP Addresses Select the needed value from the drop-down list. • Disable : Clients' IPv6 addresses are assigned manually.
-Mode of IPv6 address assignment • Stateless: Clients themselves configure IPv6 addresses using the prefix.
+Parameter Description Dynamic IP Addresses Mode of IPv6 address assignment Select the needed value from the drop-down list.
+Disable: Clients' IPv6 addresses are assigned manually.
+Stateless: Clients themselves configure IPv6 addresses using the prefix.
 Stateful: The built-in DHCPv6 server of the router allocates addresses from the range specified in the Start IP and End IP fields.
 Also when this value is selected, the Static IP Addresses and Hosts sections are displayed on the tab.
 Relay: An external DHCP server is used to assign IPv6 addresses to clients.
 When this value is selected, the External DHCP server IP field is displayed on the tab.
-Available if the Router or WISP Repeater mode was selected in the Initial Configuration Wizard.
 Start IP / End IP The start and the end values for the latest hextet (16 bit) of the range of IPv6 addresses which the DHCPv6 server distributes to clients.
 SELECT ADDRESS RANGE Use the button to set one of the available IP address ranges.
 In the window displayed, select the needed range and click the SAVE button to automatically fill in the Start IP and End IP fields.

-Lease time The lifetime of IPv6 addresses provided to clients.
+Parameter Description Lease time The lifetime of IPv6 addresses provided to clients.
 The default route for LAN clients Move the switch to the right to let the clients, that received IPv6 addresses or configured them using the prefix, use the router as the default IPv6 route.
 DNS relay Move the switch to the right so that the devices connected to the router obtain the address of the router as the DNS server address.
 Move the switch to the left so that the devices connected to the router obtain the address transmitted by the ISP or specified on the Advanced / DNS page as the DNS server address.
-The IPv6 address of the external DHCP server which assigns IPv6 addresses to the router's clients.
-External DHCP server IP To specify several IPv6 addresses, click the ADD button, and in the line displayed, enter an IPv6 address.
-To remove the IPv6 address, click the Delete button ( $\overline{\square}$ ) in the line of the address.
+External DHCP server IP The IPv6 address of the external DHCP server which assigns IPv6 addresses to the router's clients.
+To specify several IPv6 addresses, click the ADD button, and in the line displayed, enter an IPv6 address.
+To remove the IPv6 address, click the Delete button ( in the line of the address.